Paul Lücke

 Paul Lücke (13 November 1914 – 10 August 1976) was a German politician and civil servant.
-He served as Germany's Federal Minister of the Interior from 1965–1968.
+He served as West Germany's Federal Minister of the Interior from 1965–1968.

 Lücke was a member of the Christian Democratic Union since the party's foundation in 1945.
-In the 1949 election he gained a seat in the inaugural Bundestag, which he held until 1972.
+In the 1949 election, he gained a seat in the inaugural Bundestag, which he held until 1972.
 Following the 1965 election, Lücke was appointed Minister of the Interior by Ludwig Erhard.